A clean lookup isn’t a clean carrier.

 The federal record behind every report, dataset by dataset, refreshed daily

-4.4Mcarriers on file
+4.5Mcarriers on file

-8.4Mroadside inspections
+8.5Mroadside inspections

-7.3Minsurance filings
+7.3Minsurance records

 6.7Minspection violations

-4.9Mcrash records
+5.0Mcrash records

 Every signal traces back to a filing.